Achievable logoAchievable logo

 Total return=Original costAll gains and/or losses

-You can calculate the total return using absolute numbers or on a per share basis.
-Either will work.
-For ease, let’s calculate it on a per-share basis.
+You can calculate total return using absolute numbers (for all 100 shares) or on a per share basis.
+Either approach works.
+For simplicity, we’ll calculate it on a per-share basis.

-The investor made $2 in dividends per share ($1 quarterly dividend per share x 2 quarters), plus realized a $5 capital gain (bought at $50, sold at $55).
-Therefore, the overall return is $7 per share ($2 dividend + $5 capital gain).
+So the overall return is $7 per share ($2 dividend + $5 capital gain).
 The original cost was $50 per share.
-We now have all the necessary components:
+Now plug those values into the formula:

 Total return=$50 original cost$2 dividend + $ 5 capital gain